Khurram-0/MachineLearning_NeuralNetwork/README.md

-# Machine Learning Algorithms - NeuralNetwork
+# Machine Learning - NeuralNetwork

 Implementation of different configurations of neural network to approximate the function y = 0.2x^4 + 2x^3 + 0.1x^2 + 10 where (−1 ≤ x ≤ 1).